Per Fly is back five years after his Denmark-trilogy with a revitalized film style and new actors.

 Fashion photographer K has had dreams of a strange man.
 One day she sees a man who looks exactly like the man of her dreams on a restaurant and follows him.
 When she sees him again the next day at the same place he approaches her.

-"The Woman That Dreamed About a Man" starts of as any kind of romance about a mutual attraction between two strangers from different cultures that has similar lifestyles, but changes rapidly by the director's narrative choices which invites the viewer's into a universe of dreams where the psychological, the erotic, the mystic and the abstract are interlaced while a study of character evolves.
+"The Woman That Dreamed About a Man" starts off as any kind of romance about a mutual attraction between two strangers from different cultures that has similar lifestyles, but changes rapidly by the director's narrative choices which invites the viewer's into a universe of dreams where the psychological, the erotic, the mystic and the abstract are interlaced while a study of character evolves.
 Sonja Richter, one of Denmark's most skilled actresses delivers an enthralling performance in a risky role where she has to express more through her eyes than with her lines and emotional repertory.
-The chemistry between her and Marcel Dorocinski, which does a good job in his role, is present mostly due to Sonja Richter's expressive interpretation.
+The chemistry between her and Marcel Dorocinski, who does a good job in his role, is present mostly due to Sonja Richter's expressive interpretation.
 This is a stylish thriller and a radiant figment of imagination that's characterized by Per Fly's enhanced film style where he focuses on the aesthetic, the fictive and the narrative aspects of the film language.

 11 of 19 people found this review helpful.